thindil/steamsky/bin/doc/MODDING.md

   Explore Area type mission on map.
 Optional.
 * Key `PassengerIcon`: Hexadecimal number on UTF-8 character used to show Transport Passenger type mission on map.
 Optional.
-* Key `PilotIcon`: Hexadecimal number on UTF-8 character used to show Pilot position info.
+* Key `PilotIcon`: Path to the SVG image which will be used as icon to show Pilot position info.
 Optional.
-* Key `EngineerIcon`: Hexadecimal number on UTF-8 character used to show Engineer position info.
+* Key `EngineerIcon`: Path to the SVG image which will be used to show Engineer position info.
 Optional.
-* Key `GunnerIcon`: Hexadecimal number on UTF-8 character used to show Gunners position info.
+* Key `GunnerIcon`: Path to the SVG image which will be used to show Gunners position info.
 Optional.
-* Key `CrewTraderIcon`: Hexadecimal number on UTF-8 character used to show Trader position info.
+* Key `CrewTraderIcon`: Path to the SVG image which will be used to show Trader position info.
 Optional.
-* Key `RepairIcon`: Hexadecimal number on UTF-8 character used to show Repair Ship info.
+* Key `RepairIcon`: Path to the SVG image which will be used to show Repair Ship info.
 Optional.
 * Key `UpgradeIcon`: Hexadecimal number on UTF-8 character used to show Upgrade Ship info.
 Optional.